ElonUniversityCS/test-assignment-bkhaggerty/README.md

-# :wave: Brendan Haggerty' Welcome to GIT
+# :wave: Welcome to Brendan's GIT

 ## 🤓 Course overview and learning outcomes